 Developments in the use of renewable solar energy have increased the need for solar radiation measurement of global horizontal irradiance (GHI), direct normal irradiance (DNI) and diffuse horizontal irradiance (DHI) to characterize the solar resource.
-These in-situ pyranometric measurements are essential for region or site-specific solar resource assessment, for the monitoring of solar power plants, and also for some short-term forecasting for example for electricity grid integration.
-Whether for solar resource assessment at a specific site, at short timescales, or for a long-term analysis of spatial and temporal variability with a network of pyranometric sensors, all these applications require reliable continuous measurements
+These in situ pyranometric measurements are essential for region- or site-specific solar resource assessment, for the monitoring of solar power plants, and also for some short-term forecasting, for example for electricity grid integration.
+Whether for solar resource assessment at a specific site, at short timescales, or for a long-term analysis of spatial and temporal variability with a network of pyranometric sensors, all these applications require reliable continuous measurements.

-The current state of the art measurement uses a pyrheliometer on a solar tracker to measure DNI, and pyranometers (one shaded by a tracker-mounted ball) to measure)iscussion
+The current state-of-the-art measurement uses a pyrheliometer on a solar tracker to measure DNI, and pyranometers (one shaded by a tracker-mounted ball) to measure respectively the GHI and DHI.
+Such instruments are used for example by the Baseline Surface Radiation Network (BSRN; MacArthur, 2005), but incur high capital and maintenance costs and require frequent and complex human maintenance on site.